omni-us/jsonargparse/README.rst

     >>> cfg['calendar']
     <calendar.Calendar object at 0x7ffa559aa940>

-In the example the :code:`class_path` points to the same class used for the type.
+In this example the :code:`class_path` points to the same class used for the type.
 But a subclass of :code:`Calendar` with an extended list of init parameters would also work.